aregtech/areg-sdk/examples/05_timer/ReadMe.md

 # 05_timer Project Overview

-The **05_timer** project demonstrates how to implement and manage timers in **multithreaded applications** using the AREG Framework.
+The **05_timer** project demonstrates how to implement and manage timers (or **Timer Events**) in **multithreaded applications** using the AREG Framework.
 This example showcases the initialization, execution, processing and termination of multiple timers.
 It highlights how to trigger a timer within the thread concept and how to process the timer event after timeout expiration.

 ## Key Concepts